IshanPhadte776/IshanPhadte776/README.md

 -->

+My name is Ishan Phadte and I'm a 4th year Computer Science Student at the University of Ottawa

+I have done freelancing work where I created a React Website for a Small Business to boost sales.

-My programming interests include Web Development, Front End Development, and Cloud Computing.
+My programming interests include Web Development and Cloud Computing.
 However, I am more than interested in venturing into new avenues if the opportunity presents itself.
 I am currently studying for my AWS Developer and DevOps Certifications

 Welcome to my website: [Ishan's Next.js React Website](https://ishan-next-react-website.vercel.app/)